micromark/micromark-extension-math/readme.md

 Include just one: $$ $ $$.
 ```

-Sequences are “gready”, in that they cannot be preceded or followed by more
+Sequences are “greedy”, in that they cannot be preceded or followed by more
 markers.
 To illustrate: